ekraw36/Test-Website/index.md

 ## Academics

 I am majoring in Computer Science and Statistics.
 I am currently enrolled in **ENGL396: Software Documentation**.
-When I graduate, I plan to become a software engineer or IT specialist/
+When I graduate, I plan to become a software engineer or IT specialist

 Here is a list of my favorite classes at UW: